 What does it do?

-Alcohol affects your body in many ways, some effects which are immediate and others that accumulate over time.
+Alcohol affects your body in many ways, some effects which are immediate and others accumulate over time.
 Generally speaking, alcohol can make you feel more confident and relaxed, slow down your reflexes, and affect your balance and coordination.

 Drinking too much can cause headaches, dizziness, nausea and vomiting.
 In extreme cases, people can even pass out and may not remember what happened.
 They may do risky things that they wouldn’t do while sober.